 An MIB inquiry often guides insurers to information that is valuable in assessing risks.
 MIB is a taxpaying organization, supported by assessments from member insurance companies based on their total insurance in-force and business written in the previous year.

-Additional revenue comes from user fees based on the number of inquires a member company submits to MIB.
+Additional revenue comes from user fees based on the number of inquiries a member company submits to MIB.
 It is estimated that over 90 percent of the individual life insurance policies and 80 percent of health and disability policies issued in the U.S. and Canada are subject to the MIB system.

 The MIB can also provide you with an annual record disclosure fee of charge.
-To request this information, you can either call the MIB’s toll-free phone number at (866) 692-6901 or by submit an online request here.
+To request this information, you can either call the MIB’s toll-free phone number at (866) 692-6901 or by submitting an online request here.

 A few things to keep in mind requesting a record disclosure: